 Dan Ariely like most researchers of his ilk believes in the cognitive limitations of the human mind (For more on Cognitive handicaps, read Herbert Simon’s concept of ‘bounded rationality‘).
 His book ‘The Upside of Irrationality’ unravels several baffling intricacies of human behavior.
 One marked difference between this book and its predecessor is that it also focuses on the upsides of our biases in addition to exposing the downsides.

 Contrary to popular perception, ‘irrational’ shouldn’t always conjure negative connotations.
 Our irrationalities could lead to positive consequences, too.
-For example, your texting your wife or girlfriend while cruising down the highway is negatively irrational since in the worst case scenario, your actions could lead to deaths, whereas donating to an old-age home when your own job is on thin ice is positively irrational, perhaps, a bit counterintuitive, too.
+For example, your texting your wife or girlfriend while cruising down the highway is negatively irrational.
+Since in the worst case scenario, your actions could lead to fatalities.
+Whereas donating to an old-age home when your own job is on thin ice is positively irrational.

 It’s such logic-defying acts of irrationality that Ariely has synthesized in ‘The Upside of Irrationality’.
 Following are some of my key takeaways from the book: